junniq/hello-world/README.md

 # hello-world
 tutorial

-This repositroy is simply a tutorial for me to understand how to use Github
+This repository is simply a tutorial for me to understand how to use Github